Folomarco/us-bank-bond-fair-value/README.md

 ## Use of generative AI

-ChatGPT (OpenAI) was used as an interactive support tool for code review, debugging and documentation feedback.
+ChatGPT (OpenAI) was used as an interactive support tool for code review and debugging.
 All final code, modelling decisions and reported results were selected, written and verified by the author.

 ## Author